paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-020-emergency-powers-to-eliminate-budget-deficits.md

     (ii) for the revised nonsecurity category, an amount equal to the nondefense function discretionary reduction calculated pursuant to paragraph (4).

-  (B) *Fiscal years 2014–2021* — Except as provided by paragraph (10), on the date of the submission of its sequestration preview report for fiscal years 2014 through 2021 pursuant to [section 904(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section904/c&num=0&edition=prelim) for each of fiscal years 2014 through 2021, OMB shall reduce the discretionary spending limit—
+  (B) *Fiscal years 2014–2021* — Except as provided by paragraphs (10) and (11), on the date of the submission of its sequestration preview report for fiscal years 2014 through 2021 pursuant to [section 904(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section904/c&num=0&edition=prelim) for each of fiscal years 2014 through 2021, OMB shall reduce the discretionary spending limit—

     (i) for the revised security category by the amount of the defense function discretionary reduction calculated pursuant to paragraph (3); and